JunkaiDong/junkaidong.github.io/physics/ferromagnetism.md

 3. Doping one hole.
 Whether the ferromagnetic state will be the ground state when we dope two holes into the system is already debatable.
 Consider artificially dividing the system into two halves, with one hole sitting in the center of each.
 By Nagaoka ferromagnetism, each side of the system will be ferromagnetic.
 However, when we recall that we still have to couple the two systems together on the boundary, it is not unimaginable that the entire system will be a singlet, something like one side completely pointing up and the other side completely pointing down.
 This does not prevent the observation of ferromagnetism: in general, the splitting between the fully polarized state and this singlet state will be exponentially small in system size, and a small magnetic field will completely polarize the state.

 The proof of Nagaoka theorem is quite formal.
-Below, we shall distill the essence of Nagaoka ferromagnetism through Tasaki's excellent toy model [[3](https://arxiv.org/abs/cond-mat/9512169)], which was already known to Thouless in 1965 [[4](http://dx.doi.org/10.1088/0370-1328/86/5/301)].
+Below, we shall distill the essence of Nagaoka ferromagnetism through Tasaki's excellent toy model[^3], which was already known to Thouless in 1965[^4].

 ### Itinerant Hole Causes Ferromagnetic Exchange